jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Choose

 Many cards tell you to "Choose a [thing]".
 For example, choose a Super Power, or choose a Supporting Character.
-Unlike when you **name** something, you can  **choose** allows you to announce/designate something whether it is or isn't currently in play (unless otherwise indicated).
+Unlike when you **name** something, you can only **choose** an item that is in play (aka in the Play Zone) unless otherwise indicated.

-For example, The Nullifier says, "When The Nullifier appears, name a keyword or super power."
+For example, Captain Swain says, "When Swain appears."
 In this case, you can name a keyword or super power even if there is no card currently in play with that power.

 # Climb